srcfl/srcful-documentation/docs/application-help-screens/scan-for-gateways.md

 - Keep your phone near the gateway during configuration
 - Follow the on-screen instructions to complete setup

-Need more help?
-Contact support through our Discord channel or email.
+> Need more help?
+Please contact our support at [sourceful.energy/support](https://sourceful.energy/support) or browse trough our documentation at [docs.sourceful.energy](https://docs.sourceful.energy)